Logos and uniforms of the New York Mets: 2012–2020: Back to basics, again

 In 2014, the blue alternate jerseys were given a new left-sleeve patch depicting the Mets' mascot, "Mr. Met", in a running pose facing to the left of the viewer toward the front of the jersey.
 The primary-logo patch returned to the left sleeve of the home pinstriped, white alternate and road gray jerseys after being supplanted for two years.
 Also in 2014, the Mets wore a patch on the right sleeve of all five jerseys honoring former longtime Mets broadcaster and baseball Hall of Famer Ralph Kiner, who died on February 6.
 The patch was a black circle with silver border and lettering, depicting a microphone at center with the name "RALPH KINER" circumscribed above and "1922–2014" below.

 In addition, the Mets introduced a military-camouflage alternate jersey for 2014, to be worn in select Monday home games.
 This jersey had the regular home "Mets" script and numerals with no piping, and an American flag patch in place of the primary logo on the left sleeve.
 It was worn with a matching camouflage cap, with the "NY" logo crest in blue outlined in orange.

 In September 2014, a revised version of the Mets' primary logo began to appear on the club's social media accounts, substituting the Citigroup Center for the United Nations building on the right side of the skyline.
 The club subsequently announced that the primary logo was not changing and the accounts reverted to the proper logo.

 In 2015, the Mets changed the fabric base color of the home pinstriped uniform from off-white/cream to white, and discontinued the white alternate uniform.
 As a result, the blue home alternate jerseys were worn with the pinstriped pants.
-The club also added an alternate road cap, with a blue crown and bill and the "NY" logo in grey outlined in orange, matching the road blue alternate jersey; as with the home alternate cap, there is no corresponding alternate batting helmet.
+The club also added an alternate road cap, with a blue crown and bill and the "NY" logo in grey outlined in orange, matching the road blue alternate jerseys; as with the home alternate cap, there was no corresponding alternate batting helmet.

 In 2016, the Mets wore 1986 "throwback" uniforms in every Sunday home game, to mark the 30th anniversary of the club's last world championship.
 The uniform featured the same pullover jersey, blue collar, "racing stripes", and commemorative patch worn in 1986.
 The military-camouflage alternate jerseys and caps were discontinued.

 For the 2017 season, the Mr. Met sleeve patch on the blue alternate jerseys was replaced by the standard primary-logo patch.
 The Mets also revised their home alternate cap, replacing the orange bill with a blue bill.

 In 2018, beginning with the second game of the season on March 31, the Mets wore a memorial patch on the right sleeve of their jerseys to honor Rusty Staub, who died on March 29.
 The patch was a black circle with Staub's autograph (first name only) rendered in orange.